 This sweet potato is also known as Sweet Hannah or Yellow Hannah.
 Hannah sweet potato has light tan skin covering creamy white flesh with a subtle sweet flavor.
 The flesh will turn light yellow and have a drier texture when cooked.

-Although it has a dry texture, this potato still has a creamy consistency after cooking it.
-It’s one of the representative members of the morning-glory family.
+Although it has a dry texture, this potato still has a creamy consistency after cooking.
+It’s one of the representative members of the morning glory family.
 The plant grows well in warm temperate climates.

 You can slice, grill, and serve this root with fragrant herbs and a squeeze of lime.
 Cook and mash it, then you have a wonderful side dish.
 People also bake, roast, or fry Hannah sweet potato to enjoy its best flavor.